snowplow/data-models/mobile/v1/bigquery/README.md

 First, fill in the connection details for the target database in the relevant template in `.scripts/template/bigquery.yml.tmpl`.

-Set an environment variable, `BIGQUERY_CREDS`, to the path of your GBQ json credential file.
+Set an environment variable, `GOOGLE_APPLICATION_CREDENTIALS`, to the path of your GBQ json credential file.
 See the README in `.scripts` for more detail.

 #### Contexts